The Attorneys You Want On Your Side

 Some workers may try to improve their odds for the favorable resolution of their case by filing claims with the state Division of Wage and Hour Compliance and in court.
 While this is permitted, it is critical to keep in mind that the state agency will not address the matter until the court renders a decision.

 Finally, the importance of retaining capable legal counsel in these cases cannot and should not be ignored.
 Our qualified New Jersey workers’ compensation attorneys not only save you time and money, but also improve the odds of a successful outcome in your case.
-If your employer has refused to pay you or paid you less than minimum wage, contact Lomurro Law online or by phone at 732-482-9285.
+If your employer has refused to pay you or paid you less than minimum wage, contact Lomurro Munson LLC online or by phone at 732-482-9285.